-- We have several teams already established you could volunteer for – a great way to get a first-hand look at what managing a team is like.
+- We have several teams already established you could volunteer with – a great way to get a first-hand look at what managing a team is like.

 - We have the tools to help all coaches succeed.

-- We offer comprehensive training at our Leaders’ Summit events (March and April).
+- We offer comprehensive training at our annual Leaders’ Summit conference.

 - NICA coaches manuals provide detailed coaching instructions.
 (These are provided if you attend a Leaders’ Summit.)